Bella Hadid Flaunts Figure In Sheer Blouse Sans Bra During NYFW

 Hadid donned a thick gold necklace and matching bracelet.
 The young model pulled the outfit together with golden strapped heels that added a little height to her small frame.

-Bella opted not to change her hairstyle or her make-up, but she didn’t have the single earring on with her second outfit.
+Bella opted not to change her hairstyle or her makeup, but she didn’t have the single earring on with her second outfit.

 The star-studded audience at the Oscar de la Renta show included Amber Heard, Kate Beckinsale, and Rosie Huntington-Whiteley sitting together in the front row.